graded-cs-resources/lesson_06_intro_to_objects/Readme.md

 ## Setting up

 Before the code will work, you need to run `npm install` for the project.
-You can do this using the integrated command line in VS Code OR you can use the `Terminal->Tasks` menu and find the `npm: install` task.
+You can do this using the integrated command line in VS Code OR you can use the `Terminal->Run Task` menu and find the `npm: install` task.

 ## Running the code